withmonumental/docs/src/guides/right_to_be_forgotten.md

 ::: info Note
 If your artwork is not published in any space you will not be able to produce a sale of your artwork.
+:::

 To simply publish the artwork again on the space, enable the slide button under the section **Spaces** of your artwork’s detailed view window.
 The colour of the slide button is now blue.
-:::

-### Artwork collected
+### Collected artworks
-By collecting* or importing via your digital wallet your collected artwork on Monumental, your collected artwork is by default not visible to anyone on the Platform.
-As a collector you will be able to see your collected artworks under your personal space:
+When you collect or import your artworks onto Monumental using your digital wallet, they are not visible to anyone on the platform by default. <br>
+However, as a collector, you have access to your personal space where you can view all of the artworks you have collected.

 ```mermaid
 flowchart LR